flowcean/flowcean/docs/getting_started/new_project.md

 ### Writing your own learning algorithm

 In Flowcean, the learning approach is based on mainly two classes — *learner* and *model*.
-While the actual learning is implemented in the *learner* class, the modell can be seen as the result of the learning exp. a function to predict output values based a given input.
+While the actual learning is implemented in the *learner* class, the model can be seen as the result of the learning exp. a function to predict output values based a given input.
 The model itself can be stored and loaded for later applications and use cases.